Inclusion, Opportunity, collaboration, Community

 2. The Poet's Club

-The Aktion Club Theatre Poet's Club has been a successful collaboration between the theatre group and the Good Thunder Reading Series Community Outreach Program at Minnesota State University, Mankato.
+The Aktion Club Theatre Poet's Club has been a successful collaboration between the theatre group and LitReach (formerly known as Good Thunder Reading Series Community Outreach Program) at Minnesota State University, Mankato.
 The Poet's Club with assistance from MFA Creative Writing Students has produced three chapbooks of poetry, written and read poetry in two plays and has participated in two public readings.
 In 2017, Aktion Club Theatre was able to read their poetry at an event called, "An Evening with Juan Felipe Herrera and the Poet's of Aktion Club".
 The event held at MSU had over 300 people who attended.
 It was a delightful evening with Mr. Herrera, the 21st Poet Laureate of the USA.
 Mr. Herrera returned to Mankato in August of 2018 to perform in Aktion Club Theatre's Play, "Circus Metamorphosis".

 This is the power of collaboration and community!